NREL/REopt.jl/README.md

 ## Quick Start
-Evaluating simple `PV` and `Storage` scenarios requires a linear program solver.
-Evaluating net-metering, generator, multiple outages, or other more complex scenario makes the problem mixed-integer linear, and thus requires a MILP solver.
+Evaluating simple `PV` and `ElectricStorage` scenarios requires a linear program solver.
+Evaluating net-metering, `Generator`, multiple outages, or other more complex scenario makes the problem mixed-integer linear, and thus requires a MILP solver.
 See https://jump.dev/JuMP.jl/stable/installation/ for a list of solvers.
 The REopt package has been tested with , `HiGHS`, `Cbc`, `SCIP`, `Xpress` (commercial), and `CPLEX` (commercial).

 ### Example
 ```